nim-lang/Nim/doc/manual.rst

 ------

-When multiple macro pragmas are applied to the same definition, the compiler will apply them consequently from left to right.
-Each macro will receive as input the output of the previous one.
+When multiple macro pragmas are applied to the same definition, the first one from left to right will be evaluated.
+This macro can then choose to keep the remaining macro pragmas in its output, and those will be evaluated in the same way.

 There are a few more applications of macro pragmas, such as in type, variable and constant declarations, but this behavior is considered to be